• Skip to primary navigation

 How to Use These Stitch Patterns

-Combining these stitches into a crochet blanket pattern is easier than you might think.
+Combining these stitches into a blanket is easier than you might think.

 • First, make a gauge swatch using your stitch, yarn, and hook of choice.
 This will help you determine the number of stitches per inch of your blanket.
 From there, you can work out how many stitches you’ll need to make a blanket that’s as wide as you need it to be.